 Did you know that River & Rail does more than just live theatre?
 What can we say, we just love good stories!

-As we embrace the limitations of making art in a pandemic, we’ve had a lot of fun expanding our digital media content.
+As 2020 forced us to embrace the limitations of making art in a pandemic, we’ve had a lot of fun expanding our digital media content.
 We invite you to share in this new adventure with us, and let us know what resonates with you as we post more of our digital explorations here over the next few months!

 What does an actor, a musician, an artist do during a pandemic?
 Audiences are gone, theatres are dark, stages are silent.
 Yet, our nation is bursting at the seams with passion, rage, and a need to be heard.
 What does an artist with no livelihood do?
 How do we keep the stories alive?
 Nineteen artists across the country, from Tennessee to New York to California grapple with these questions in a very personal way as they film themselves doing life in a pandemic…met by a Civil Rights revolution…met by a major presidential election.
 Who will tell our stories?